kagunecode/TheOdinProject/README.md

 DAY 8 TO 14: I finished the Rock, Paper, Scissors and Etch-a-Sketch projects!
 The later was quite difficult, but I made it!
 You can actually see a live preview on this same repo (of every project, I'll update them), since I created a repo for each project at the end.
 I've learned a lot of things of course, but I'm getting used to that JS-CSS-HTML manipulation since it can be a bit confusing at times.
 I'm sure the projects I've done so far are not perfect, so I'll fix anything later, but I'm super happy I made it to this point!
 I think I'm quite close from finishing the basic course, can't wait to see what's ahead!

 DAY 15 TO 19: Got the Calculator project right (you can see it on the PROJECTS section!).
 It was a cool project since it required some logic, and I also made it work with a infinite ammount of numbers as well which is more than the project asked for.
 However, I still need to fix some things that just don't feel right, but as of now I feel like I don't have the correct knowledge to achieve this.
 The logic is also quite long so when I learn new stuff I'll try to come back to this projects to improve them.
 I finally finished the basic course and I'm about to choose my path to learn more things!

+DAY 20 TO 27: Finished the Signup form project, it was super fun and quite challenging really, but I'm super proud of the result since I had to Google a lot to achieve some of the things I wanted to implement.
+I also added dark mode support, which is quite exciting for me as I struggle a lot with white pages since my eyes are quite sensitive to light, so I might implement this on other sites.
+I'm also starting to work on my personal portfolio, as I've read that with the knowledge I have now I can make a great website and then I can update it later!
+The link to the project is on the links section of course.